ericleslie/EricLeslie.com/src/documents/portrait-photography.html.md

 ---

 ###Capture your life's moments in a comfortable and fun atmosphere.
-I know what an honor and a priveledge it is to be entrusted with your memories, so I treat every shoot like gold.
+I know what an honor and a privilege it is to be entrusted with your memories, so I treat every shoot like gold.
 I also know how awkward it can be to have a stranger (me) take pictures of you, so I always keep the mood relaxed and fun.
 My clients always loosen right up and have a great time.

 [![Redding Model Photo](http://www.lesliephotos.com/Other-Shoots/Amanda-Huggard/i-FFPLdDv/1/L/DSC4296-L.jpg)](http://www.lesliephotos.com/Other-Shoots/Amanda-Huggard/25377012_9CQzVZ#!i=2087708908&k=FFPLdDv&lb=1&s=A)

 ##The Portrait Package
-While there's many different kinds of portrait shoots, they all share similar needs which are outlined below.
+While there are many different kinds of portrait shoots, they all share similar needs which are outlined below.

 * **Unlimited Time**
 I'm not a by-the-hour kind of photographer.
 If your shoot takes 30 minutes or three hours, the quoted price is the same.
 I'm there to get the shots you need.